 Through an interactive display of video, imagery and a diverse collection of artefacts, the Monsignor Hawes Heritage Centre provides an insight into the life and work of Monsignor John Hawes.
 The Byzantine style St Francis Xavier Cathedral is one of his greatest masterpieces.
 Guided tours are available for a small fee (Monday, Wednesday and Sunday at 2:30pm and Friday at 4pm).
 The Cathedral is part of the Monsignor Hawes Heritage Trail.

-Be it an art and jewellery exhibit, weekend music festival, muster and rodeo, writers’ weekend, comedy festival, or wind-sports event – Geraldton has that extra something happening whenever you choose to visit.
+Geraldton is a great festival city, be it an art and jewellery exhibit, weekend music festival, muster and rodeo event, writers’ weekend, comedy festival, or wind-sports event – Geraldton has that extra something happening whenever you choose to visit.
 Check the Visit Geraldton website for what’s on.